-In 2006, Money Magazine selected Colorado Springs as the Number 1 Best Big Town in its article “Best Places to Live” and in 2009, Outside Magazine named Colorado Springs Number 1 on its list “America’s Best Towns”.
+In 2018 U.S. News named Colorado Springs as the most desirable place to live in the United States., Money Magazine selected Colorado Springs as the Number 1 Best Big Town in its article “Best Places to Live” and in 2009, Outside Magazine namesd Colorado Springs Number 1 on its list “America’s Best Towns”.
 Colorado Springs throughout the years has been named to many top 10 and top 100 lists ranging from “Fittest City in America” to “America’s Most Pet-Friendly City” to being one of the “Cleanest”, one of the “Safest”, and one of the “Smartest” to name just a few.

 There are many things that make Colorado Springs a great place to live.
 The semi-arid climate and 300+ days of sunshine are one of the biggest reasons people love living in Colorado Springs.
 Even in the middle of winter, it can be 36 degrees outside, but if the sun is shining and there is no wind, you’ll find many Colorado Springs residents outside enjoying the sunshine with just a light coat.
 Many of the city’s neighborhoods are built around an outdoor lifestyle with parks, hiking or walking trails and the city offers an easy drive to hiking, camping, ski resorts, mountain climbing, fishing and kayaking.

-The City of Colorado Springs was established in 1872 and is the largest city in Colorado covering 194.7 square miles.
-The Pikes Peak Association of Realtors, for ease of home searches, has divided the city into fourteen areas (listed from north to south):
+The City of Colorado Springs was established in 1872 and is the largest city in Colorado covering 195.4 square miles.
+The city is located one hour south of Denver and is served by the Colorado Springs Airport.

 The city is also served by seven school districts: